Maxime Bernier: Formation of People's Party of Canada (2018–2019)

 On August 23, 2018, Bernier announced that he was leaving the Conservative Party with the intention of founding a new political party.
 He held a press conference at which he declared that the Conservative Party was "too intellectually and morally corrupt to be reformed", and was afraid to address important issues or articulate a coherent philosophy.

-Bernier's departure was criticized by former Conservative Prime Ministers Stephen Harper and Brian Mulroney.
+Former Conservative prime ministers Stephen Harper and Brian Mulroney criticized his departure.
 Harper suggested that Bernier was a sore loser, while Mulroney said that Bernier's creation of a new party would split the vote and make it more likely that Trudeau's Liberals would win the 2019 election.
 Conversely, Bernier's decision was praised as courageous by columnist Christie Blatchford.
 In a National Post op-ed, Bernier stated that his establishment of a new party aimed to reverse what he called a "public choice dynamic" in Canadian politics, that led to vote-buying and "pandering" by the main political parties.

-On September 14, 2018, Bernier announced the creation of the People's Party of Canada, saying the party would advocate for "smart populism", which Bernier defined as policies based on principles of freedom, responsibility, fairness, and respect.
+On September 14, 2018, Bernier announced the creation of the People's Party of Canada, saying the party would advocate for "smart populism", which he defined as policies based on principles of freedom, responsibility, fairness, and respect.
 Bernier positioned the People's Party to the right of the Conservative Party; the party has been variously described as conservative, libertarian, right-wing populist, classical liberal, far-right, and alt-right.
 In December 2018, some of its founding signatories were shown to have ties to American white nationalist and anti-immigrant groups.
 The party later told Le Devoir that they did not have enough resources to vet them at the beginning of the PPC's formation.